 Now, the Barcelona born and based creative is about to embark on another adventure.
-Having a suitcase packed to the rafters with the latest and greatest of summer fashion, she's holding a ticket to Europe's dreamiest summer destinations.
+With a suitcase packed to the rafters with the latest and greatest of summer fashion, she's holding a ticket to Europe's dreamiest summer destinations.

-"I truly am a summer person, and I love everything about it.
-During the winter months I escape to places where it's summer," she says, firing of one of her big smiles while walking down a busy shopping street in the Eixample district.
+“I truly am a summer person, and I love everything about it.
+During the winter months I escape to places where it's summer,” she says, firing off one of her big smiles while walking down a busy shopping street in the Eixample district.

-"My sunglasses, my phone, my camera."
+“My sunglasses, my phone, my camera.”
 We turned Nuria's straw mini bag upside down only to find out she's a light packer.
-The rest of her everyday summer essentials are harder to detach – crisp white sneakers, a breezy dress and jewellery galore.
+The rest of her everyday summer essentials are harder to detach – crisp white sneakers, a breezy dress and jewelry galore.

 DESCRIBE THE PERFECT SUMMER LOOK.